-Ravi Kumar Sihag was born on July 13, 1995, Age: 26 Years in Rajasthan, his journey till becoming an IAS is inspirational to many youth, because he grew up in Sriganganagar, a small district in the state of Rajasthan, India, and being a farming family, he was very poor.
+Ravi Kumar Sihag was born on July 13, 1995, Age: 26 Years in Rajasthan, his journey to becoming an IAS is inspirational to many youths because he grew up in Sriganganagar, a small district in the state of Rajasthan, India, and being a farming family, he was very poor.

 Ravi’s rank was 337 in his first attempt in 2018 and he got service allocation IRTS.
 But in 2019, Ravi decided to take the re-examination in which he got the All India Rank 317, this year he was the second rank holder among Hindi medium students.

 In 2020, Ravi gave his third attempt in which he could not even clear his prelims exam.